11 Best Email Newsletter Practices You Need to Follow

 Short and to the point.
 When promoting a new collection, they don’t need long-winded newsletters.
 This will do the trick.

-The use of media, such as images, GIFs, and video content, can be a bit of a double-edged sword.
+The use of media, such as images, GIFs, and video content can be a bit of a double-edged sword.

 As of 2020, GIFs are the new black for email newsletters.
 They’re fun, they spark attention, they can show more than a still image, and they make you stand out in the customer’s inbox.

 Often, marketers forget that using images that are too large can negatively impact user experience.
-Going overboard with the size of images (let alone videos) can make emails load forever which can quickly send your recipients packing and your newsletter into the trash.
+Going overboard with the size of images (let alone videos) can make emails load forever which can quickly send your recipients packing and send your newsletter into the trash.

 You should also be keeping a balance between imagery and text.
 An email composed of nearly all images and GIFs can be a nightmare for your audience to navigate.